namanmahesh52/Laptop-Price-Prediction-Machine-Learning/README.md

    - The best performing model was deployed using different libraries to create a simple web application or API where users can input the specifications of a laptop and get the predicted price.

  # 7. Results:
-   - The final model achieved [accuracy/precision/recall] of [value] on the test dataset, indicating its effectiveness in predicting laptop prices.
+   - The final model achieved precision of value on the test dataset, indicating its effectiveness in predicting laptop prices.

  # 8. Future Improvements:
    - Suggestions for future improvements may include collecting more diverse data, exploring advanced machine learning techniques, and enhancing the user interface of the deployed application.